Hanging Ornaments on a Christmas Tree is Easier Than You Think

 Before buying every ornament that catches your eye, consider picking a Christmas tree theme like:

 No Christmas tree is complete without beautiful ornaments.
 Whether you hang family heirlooms or new ornaments each year, ornaments give your tree personality.
 Add your lights and ribbon prior to placing ornaments.

-Tips for hanging Christmas ornaments:
+Tips for hanging Christmas tree ornaments:

 - Be sure to inspect all hanging wires and ribbons prior to placement.
 Any frayed or broken ones should be replaced.